BBC National Orchestra of Wales

 Richard Blackford’s The Great Animal Orchestra is inspired by the work of American environmentalist and soundscape recordist Bernie Krause.
 This five movement symphony combines live orchestra with Krause’s recordings from around the world – including the Sumatran rainforest, American Pacific tree frogs, African elephants and gorillas, and a range of exotic, South American birds.

 Gustav Holst composed three movements of his Planets suite – Mars, Venus and Jupiter – in 1914, so this performance marks the centenary of this masterpiece’s inception.
 From the menacing start of Mars, the Bringer of War to the bewitching fade-out of Neptune, the Mystic, it will be wonderful to hear one of the greatest pieces of orchestral music ever written in the Town Hall of Holst’s home town.

 The Great Animal Orchestra supported by

-The Town Hall, situated on Imperial Gardens in the centre of Cheltenham comprises of a Grand Main Hall, distinguished by its Corinthian styles columns and coved ceiling.
+The Town Hall, situated on Imperial Gardens in the centre of Cheltenham comprises a Grand Main Hall, distinguished by its Corinthian-styled columns and coved ceiling.
 The Main Hall is accompanied by dining and drawing rooms, as well as the Pillar Room bar.